Gerold31/Streifenprojektion/prototype1/README.md

 * `-k`
   Waits for pressing some key after processing an image.
 * `-v`
   Prints some more information to stdout.
-If you use it twice, there could be some more debug windows but it is only used by Peak yet.
+If you use it twice in combination with `-Lpeak`, there are some more debug windows.